Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 - Admissions informs Student & Financial Aid of eligible LIFE recipients

 - Transfer students must self-identify as LIFE recipients by sending a copy of their high school and college transcripts, as well as a copy of their prior award notice, to the Financial Aid Office.

 - Student must read, sign and submit the LIFE Affidavit for the appropriate aid year.

 - In order to keep LIFE scholarship after the first year, student must earn at least a 3.0 and earn 30 college level credit hours combined for Fall, Spring, and Summer terms

 - Must be enrolled as full-time (at least 12 credit hours)

 - Remedial/developmental courses or non-degree DO NOT count towards the 12 credit hours needed (Examples include ENG 031, ENG 032, ENG 100, RDG 032, RDG 100, MAT 010, MAT 012, MAT 031, MAT 032, BIO 100, CHM 100)

-For further information pertaining to the LIFE Scholarship, please visit the South Carolina Commission on Higher Education's website
+For further information pertaining to the LIFE Scholarship or Life Enhancement, please visit the South Carolina Commission on Higher Education's website

 Required form: LIFE Scholarship Certification and Affidavit

 Please be aware that the following links direct you to search engines outside the TCTC network and are not directly associated with TCTC.